dtomlinson91/viboko-blog/docs/src/posts/2023/10/difference-between-mod-use-rust.md

 date: 2023-10-11
 icon: devicon-plain:rust
 cover: assets/posts/2023/10/assets/difference-between-mod-use-rust/rust-crab.png
+image: assets/posts/2023/10/assets/difference-between-mod-use-rust/rust-crab.png
 category:
   - Post
 tag:
   - rust
 ---

-This post clarifies the difference between `mod` and `use` in Rust and when to use them.
+This article clarifies the difference between `mod` and `use` in Rust and when to use them.

 <!-- more -->